 If you want a generator for your home, you may not need it to be overly portable, as a permanent setup is what you may want.
 However, if you want a generator that can also be used outside of the home, consider going for one that is not too large and has wheels for portability.

-Something else you want to pay attention to is how many and what types of outlets the unit has.
+You want to pay attention to how many and what types of outlets the unit has.
 Do you need normal household outlets, an RV outlet, twist lock outlets, DC outlets, USB outlets?
-These are all possibilities and different generators have varying combinations of these outlets.
+These are all possibilities, and different generators have varying combinations of these outlets.

 Of course, the other thing you want to look out for is how much power the generator can produce.
-You need to figure out what your own power requirements are, and then choose a generator which can meet these needs.
+You need to figure out your own power requirements and then choose a generator that can meet these needs.

 Best Generator for Home F.A.Q

 Is it Bad to Let a Generator Run Until it is Out of Fuel?

 A generator should not be allowed to run until it is out of fuel.
 Running out of fuel can cause some serious problems if the unit is still running.